BBVA/kapow/docs/source/concepts/request_life_cycle.rst

 1. request
 ----------

-The user makes a request to the `User HTTP Interface`.
+The user makes a request to the `HTTP User Interface`.

 - The request is matched against the route table.